Ground-Source (Geothermal) Heat Pumps

 See why more Upstate New Yorkers are choosing ground-source heat pumps.

-Stack up even more savings –plus a limited-time $1,500 bonus!
+Stack up even more savings starting March 1, 2025.

-From January 1 to March 1, 2025 we are doubling incentives and adding a $1,500 bonus on committed geothermal heat pump projects to be installed and submitted by December 5, 2025.
-Plus you can take still advantage of all the other ways these all-in-one systems could be more affordable for your budget.
-From low-interest financing options and federal tax credits, to special incentives if you live in priority electrification areas.
-Save on your new, clean energy system today and start saving on your annual energy costs for years to come.
+In addition to our new, higher incentives on qualifying heat pumps you can also take advantage of all the other ways these all-in-one systems could be more affordable for your budget, from low-interest financing options and tax credits, to special incentives if you live in priority electrification areas.
+Save more on your new, clean energy system and start saving on your annual energy costs for years to come.

 This versatile and eco-friendly heating and cooling system is an excellent choice for new builds and existing homes.
 Start saving today.